streamnative/function-mesh-website/docs/install-function-mesh.md

 curl -sSL https://github.com/streamnative/function-mesh/releases/download/v0.1.2/install.sh | bash
 ```

 After executing the above command, you should be able to see the output indicating that the Function Mesh pod is up and running.
-For details, see [verity installation](#verify-installation).
+For details, see [verify installation](#verify-installation).

 > **Note**
 >